289P/Blanpain: Observational history

-Scientific results
+Physical characteristics

 The observations of the comet by the University of Hawaii 2.2 m telescope indicate the nucleus of the comet is quite small.
 Assuming an albedo of 0.04, which is the mean value for short period comets, its radius is about 160 m, although the presence of coma and unknown phase function means that there is quite some uncertainty.
 However at that time it was the smallest known cometary nucleus.
-Observations of the comet in 2019–20 by NEOWISE indicate a rotational period of 8.8536 ± 0.3860 hours or 15.6 hours, with the former being more likely.
+Observations of the comet in 2019–20 by NEOWISE indicate a rotational period of 8.8536±0.386 hours or 15.6 hours, with the former being more likely.

-The ejected dust masses are 4100 ± 200 kg inbound and 1700 ± 200 kg outbound, respectively, based on the observations by NEOWISE.
-The dust production rates are Qdust = 0.01–0.02 kg per second, corresponding to a dust-to-gas production ratio of 2 ≤ fdg ≤ 6.
-The resulting fractional active area, fA = 3.8 ± 1.9 × 10^{−5}, is the smallest yet reported.
+The ejected dust masses are 4100±200 kg inbound and 1700±200 kg outbound, respectively, based on the observations by NEOWISE.
+The dust production rates are 0.01–0.02 kg/sec^{-1}, corresponding to a dust-to-gas production ratio of 2 ≤ fdg ≤ 6.
+The resulting fractional active area, fA = 3.8±1.9 × 10^{−5}, is the smallest yet reported.
 The absence of 4.6 μm (W2) excess suggests that 289P/Blanpain contains negligible amounts of and CO.
 The perihelion-normalized nongravitational acceleration, a'NG = 3.1 × 10^{−6}, is approximately an order of magnitude smaller than the trend observed for well-studied comets, consistent with weak outgassing.

 Exploration proposals

-289P/Blanpain has been proposed to be the primary target of the Japanese Next Generation small-body Sample Return (NGSR) mission, designed to be launched in the 2030s.
-The goal of the mission is to return a sample from a comet to Earth, the first time after Stardust mission.
+289P/Blanpain has been proposed to be the primary target of the Japanese Next Generation Small-Body Return (NGSR) mission, designed to be launched in the 2030s.
+The goal of the mission is to return a sample from a comet to Earth, the first time after the Stardust mission.
 The comet was chosen due to its favorable orbital characteristics and small size.
-The comet has also been peaked as a back-up target for the ESA's Comet Interceptor mission.
+The comet has also been picked as a back-up target for ESA's Comet Interceptor mission, where it is planned to conduct a flyby of the comet by 23 November 2035 if selected.

-Source of Phoenicids
+Source of the Phoenicids

-Comet D/1819 W1 currently has an Earth-MOID of 0.015 AU.
+Comet 289P/Blanpain currently has an Earth-MOID of 0.015 AU.
 The comet has been proposed as the probable source of the Phoenicid meteor stream, since the first observation of a Phoenicids meteor storm in 1956.
 Analysis of the orbits of asteroid have supported this conjecture, and it is thought likely that the comet was already breaking up at the time of its 1819 return.
 The 1956 meteor storm was created by trails formed from the late 18th through the early 19th centuries.
 Elevated Phoenicids activity was also observed on 2 December 2014, when Earth intersected with dust trails created in the early 20th century, indicating that the comet was then active enough to create meteors but not as active as in the early 19th century.

+A separate 2025 study expressed doubt in having 289P/Blanpain as the sole true parent body of the Phoenicids, as the comet's nucleus is too small to explain the total mass of the entire meteoroid stream, however debris from two other comets (46P/Wirtanen and 104P/Kowal) may have additionally contributed to it.